 - Inclusion Support Team

 Schools and colleges are legally required to make arrangements to support children with additional needs and receive funding to do this.
-The SEND Code of Practice requires that schools publish a SEND Information Report on their website which shows how they identify, assess and make provision for pupils with SEND.
-We have produced a SEND minimum standards document that schools and colleges should be meeting.
+The SEND Code of Practice requires that schools publish a SEND Information Report detailing the services and support they provide for pupils with special educational needs and disabilities.
+Brent has produced guidance for schools regarding the minimum standards that should be met.